Erectile dysfunction (ED) is the inability to attain or maintain an erection of the penis that is firm enough for sexual intercourse.

 Sex therapy may help ED resulting from: Ineffective sexual techniquesRelationship problemsAnxietyDepression

 talk to your doctor about ways to quit

 .
-Smoking is significantly associated with impotence in older men.
+Smoking is significantly associated with ED in older men.

 Erectile dysfunction.
 Urology Care Foundation website.
 Available at: